An observation concerning highly ramified $\epsilon$-factors: Notation and preliminaries

 We turn towards the local factors associated to representations $\sigma\in \mathcal{A}_D(\omega)$.
 These were also defined in \cite{godement_jacquet} and satisfy the same properties.
 In particular, we can use (the analogous version of) \eqref{eq:def_fpi} to define $f(\sigma)$.
 According to \cite[Lemma~3.2]{corbett_twist} we have the relation

 For representations of $D^{\times}$ we can now generalize the root number construction from \eqref{eq:gl_2_rootnb}.
 This is done as follows.
-Given $\sigma\in \mathcal{A}_D(\omega)$ we first associate the non-abelian conngruence Gau\ss\ sum $\tau(\sigma)$ as in \cite[Proposition~2.2.4]{gauss_sums}.
+Given $\sigma\in \mathcal{A}_D(\omega)$ we first associate the non-abelian congruence Gau\ss\ sum $\tau(\sigma)$ as in \cite[Proposition~2.2.4]{gauss_sums}.
 Note that one can show

 This naturally leads to the definition of the root number

 as in \cite[(2.4.8)]{gauss_sums}.

 \begin{rem} If $\sigma=\chi\circ\textrm{Nrd}$ for a quasi-character $\chi$ of $F^{\times}$, then \cite[Theorem~4.1.5]{gauss_sums} implies